defaultbranch/pdal-debian-package/README.md

 ## State of this project

 - there is no Debian package build yet, and no control file for that yet
-- we are at the proof-of-build stage, finding out whether the upstream project can be built on Debian, and what dependency that takes
+- we did a proof-of-build using `Dockerfile.bookworm-PDAL-2.7.2`, asserting that the upstream project can be built on Debian, with which dependencies
-- currently the proof-of-build is failing, so some lines in the Dockerfile are disabled for further debugging

 ## Proof-of-build